 The company said the link to the New York Post story will still be blocked under a policy prohibiting sharing personal information.
 However, users were widely sharing the story on Friday and it wasn’t clear why they were able to do so.

-Facebook said it was reducing the story’s distribution on its platform while waiting for third-party fact-checkers to verify it, something it regularly does with material that’s not banned outright from its service, though it risks spreading lies or causing harm in other ways.
+Facebook said it was reducing the story’s distribution on its platform while waiting for third-party fact-checkers to verify it.
+It regularly does this with material that’s not banned outright from its service.
+However, it risks spreading lies or causing harm in other ways.

 Trump is now incorporating Twitter’s action into his campaign rallies, pleading with his supporters to send a message on Election Day to what he described as censors.”